Spring is here! Spring is here! Spring is here!

 7. Pick up some gardening tips

 Whether you have a thoroughly green thumb or are just a budding gardener, you should plan to visit the Hendricks County Master Gardeners’ annual “Gardening for All Ages” event every April at the Hendricks County 4-H Fairgrounds & Conference Complex.
-The event is free and will feature a mix of speakers and exhibitors on a range of topics.
+This year's event is April 13, is always free and features a mix of speakers and exhibitors on a range of topics.

 8. Shop for new spring clothes

 Ready to do some spring cleaning?
 After you’ve purged your closets of winter clothes and out-of-date items, fill the void with some retail therapy.
 Hendricks County offers an abundance of local shops, boutiques and consignment stores where you can find great deals and fashions.
 Check out the shopping category on our website for a list of places to start!

 9. Get moving in a 5K, 10K or longer event

 Everyone is anxious to get out of the house, as evidenced by the increase in run/walk events around the county.
 You can find all kinds of options on our Events Calendar or check out Beth Fife's roundup of the top 2019 events.

 Many of our county attractions offer classes and programs throughout the year, and you’ll find topics to suit everyone in your family.
 One of my favorites to check out is Hendricks County Parks, which offers tons of programs year-round for the entire family.

 The list doesn’t have to end there!
 What’s your favorite way to welcome spring?